cortex-js/compute-engine/src/docs/guide-latex-syntax.md

 // ➔ ["Rational", 1, 5]
 ```

+Do not modify the `ce.latexDictionary` array directly.
+Instead, create a new
+array that includes the entries from the default dictionary, and add your own
+entries.
+Later entries will override earlier ones, so you can replace or
+modify existing entries by providing a new definition for them.

 ### LaTeX Dictionary Entries

 Each entry in the LaTeX dictionary is an object with the following properties:

+- `kind`

-- `kind`: the kind of expression associated with this entry.
-Valid values are
+  The kind of expression associated with this entry.

-  `prefix`, `postfix`, `infix`, `expression`, `function`, `symbol`,
+  Valid values are `prefix`, `postfix`, `infix`, `expression`, `function`, `symbol`,
   `environment` and `matchfix`.

   If not provided, the default is `expression`.

   The meaning of the values and how to use them is explained below.

+  Note that it is possible to provide multiple entries with the same `latexTrigger`
+  or `identifierTrigger` but with different `kind` properties.
+For example, the
+  `+` operator is both an `infix` (binary) and a `prefix` (unary) operator.

+- `latexTrigger`

-- `latexTrigger`: a sequence of LaTeX tokens that will trigger the entry.
-For
-  example, `^{+}` or `\mathbb{D}`.
+  A LaTeX fragment that will trigger the entry.
+For example, `^{+}` or `\mathbb{D}`.

+- `identifierTrigger`

-- `identifierTrigger`: a string, usually wrapped in a LaTeX command, that will
-  trigger the entry.
+  A string, usually wrapped in a LaTeX command, that will trigger the entry.

   For example, if `identifierTrigger` is `floor`, the LaTeX
   command `\mathrm{floor}` or `\operatorname{floor}` will trigger the entry.

   Only one of `latexTrigger` or `identifierTrigger` should be provided.

-If kind
-  is `environment`, only `identifierTrigger` is valid.
-If kind is `matchfix`,
+  If `kind`  is `"environment"`, only `identifierTrigger` is valid, and it
+  represents the name of the environment.

-  both `openTrigger` and `closeTrigger` must be provided instead.
+  If kind is `matchfix`, both `openTrigger` and `closeTrigger` must be provided instead.

+- `parse`

-- `parse`: a handler that will be invoked when the trigger is encountered in the
+  A handler that will be invoked when the trigger is encountered in the
   LaTeX input.

   It will be passed a `parser` object that can be used to parse the
   input.

-The `parse` handler should return a MathJSON expression.
-The signature
+  The `parse` handler is invoked when the preconditions for the entry are met.
+  For example, an `infix` entry will only be invoked if the trigger is
+  encountered in the LaTeX input and there is a left-hand side to the operator.

-  of the `parse` handler will vary depending on the `kind`.
-See below for more
+  The signature of the `parse` handler will vary depending on the `kind`.
-  info about parsing.
+  For example, for an entry of kind `infix` the left-hand side argument
+  will be passed to the `parse` handler.
+See below for more info about parsing
+  for each `kind`.

+  The `parse` handler should return a MathJSON expression or `null` if the
+  expression is not recognized.
+When `null` is returned, the Compute Engine
+  Natural Parser will backtrack and attempt to find another handler that matches
+  the current token.
+If there can be no ambiguity and the expression is not
+  recognized, the `parse` handler should return an `["Error"]` expression.
+In
+  general, it is better to return `null` and let the Compute Engine Natural
+  Parser attempt to find another handler that matches the current token.
+  If none is found, an `["Error"]` expression will be returned.

+- `serialize`

-- `serialize`: a handler that will be invoked when the `expr.latex` property is
+  A handler that will be invoked when the `expr.latex` property is
   read.
-It will be passed a `serializer` object that can be used to serialize
+It will be passed a `Serializer` object that can be used to serialize
   the expression.
 The `serialize` handler should return a LaTeX string.
 See
   below for more info about serialization.

+  If a `serialize` handler is provided, the `name` property must be provided as
+  well.

+- `name`

-- `name`: the name of the MathJSON identifier associated with this entry.
-If
+  The name of the MathJSON identifier associated with this entry.

-  provided, a default `parse` handler will be used that is equivalent to:
+  If provided, a default `parse` handler will be used that is equivalent to:
   `parse: name`.

+  It is possible to have multiple definitions with the same triggers, but the
+  `name` property must be unique.
+The record with the `name` property will be used
+  to serialize the expression.
+A `serialize` handler is invalid if the `name`
+  property is not provided.

   The `name` property must be unique.
 However, multiple entries
   can have different triggers that produce the same expression.
 This is useful
   for synonyms, such as `\operatorname{floor}` and `\lfloor`...`\rfloor`.